 About the wine:

-The woody notes are still somewhat pronounced, but this does not prevent the wine from expressing its full complexity and impressive depth.
+The woody aromas are still somewhat pronounced, but that doesn't prevent the wine from expressing its full complexity and impressive depth.
 Graphite, roasted spices, and a medley of dried herbs and sweet cherries.
 It is round, almost full-bodied, and complex, with firm, refined tannins and a long finish.
 Best enjoyed starting in 2025.

 Tim Atkin